pLabarta/dcrwebcomic/03 - DEX/Scripts/dcr_comic_3_script_en.md

 **Narrator:** "Exchanges play a key role in the crypto ecosystem.
 How will Decred's Decentralized Exchange work?"

 **Setting:** A big city, NY style.
-There a lots of tickets walking.
+There are lots of tickets walking.
 Some of them enter a big set of buildings that make up the word "DEX".
 The DEX is a place they attend to regularly.